TheCyberDiver/Splunk-In-The-Cloud-Setup/README.md

   3.4.
 Now we will run the wget command received from Splunk doing "sudo wget <Splunk Command>" 3.5.
 Do "ls" just to confirm that it downloaded
   3.6.
-Now that it is in the /OPT dir, lets download it using "sudo yum install <File that was downloaded>"
+Now that it is in the /OPT dir, lets download it using "sudo yum install <File that was downloaded>" 3.7.
+After its downloaded we will go to the next step!
+4.0.
+Setting up the Web Services!
+  4.1.
+Run the command "sudo /opt/splunk/bin/splunk start --accept-license" This will start the splunk instance and auto accept the license!
+  4.2.
+Throught this process it will ask for user/pass 4.3.
+It will say that your Web Interface is hosted at YourVMName:8000 4.4.
+You are not out of the woods yet!
+Lets allow the firewall rule first.
+  4.5.
+If this was a Localhosted box you would need to run firewall-cmd --permanent --add-port=8000/tcp however...
+Its Azure see step 4.6
+  4.6.
+Go back into azure and locat your VM, click network, and add an inboud TCP connection for port 8000.
+  4.7.
+That's it!!!!!!!!!!!!
+You should now have a splunk dashboard.

+  Summary: Today we setup an azure VM that hosts Splunk Enterprise.
+The next step I will be showing is setting up forwards and configuring splunk to accept logs!